Sayantan2k24/My_audioTranscribeAWS/README.md

 # My_audioTranscribeAWS

-See my article on LinkedIn to understand how I used this code: https://medium.com/@sayantansamanta12102001/speech-to-text-using-aws-transcribe-s3-and-lambda-7e8854d0f21f
+See my article on medium to understand how I used this code: https://medium.com/@sayantansamanta12102001/speech-to-text-using-aws-transcribe-s3-and-lambda-7e8854d0f21f